CHL

 Before You Get a CHL

 If you've never fired a handgun or if it has been a long time and you're not entirely comfortable carrying and operating a handgun, we recommed you take the NRA Basic Pistol Course before attending our CHL class.
+As a minimum, we recommend our Handguns 101 course.

 After You Get a CHL